SAGE: Style-Adaptive Generalization for Privacy-Constrained Semantic Segmentation Across Domains: Introduction

-To address this issue, Domain Generalized Semantic Segmentation (DGSS) has emerged.
-DGSS aims to train a model solely on source domain data while ensuring strong generalization to unseen target domains \cite{bi2024learning,bi2024learning1}.
+To address this issue, domain generalized semantic segmentation (DGSS) has emerged, which aims to train a model solely on the source domain while ensuring strong generalization to unseen target domains \cite{bi2024learning,benigmim2024collaborating}.
 The central goal is to enhance the model's robustness to domain shifts through either style decoupling \cite{ISW,peng2022semantic, peng2021global} or style augmentation \cite{huang2023style,lee2022wildnet,zhao2022style}.
 As shown in Figure \ref{fig:overview} (a), owing to the powerful feature extraction capabilities of foundation models such as Transformers \cite{vaswani2017attention}, most DGSS approaches prefer to fine-tune backbones pre-trained on large-scale datasets (\textit{e.g.}, ImageNet), rather than training models from scratch, which is often computationally prohibitive \cite{peng2022semantic,ISW,yi2024learning}.
 However, existing DGSS methods overlook a crucial real-world constraint.
 In practical deployments, segmentation models are frozen due to privacy protection, intellectual property, or deployment security, making their internal parameters inaccessible for fine-tuning or adaptation.
 The situation raises a critical practical problem: \textit{How can segmentation models generalize across domains without accessing model internals?}.

 The first challenge is the \textbf{inaccessibility of model parameters} due to privacy concerns or security constraints \cite{shokri2015privacy,chen2024federated,el2022differential}.
-In practice, the segmentation model is offered as a service via APIs \cite{gan2023model} or deployed as an encrypted model \cite{ito2022access, kiya2022privacy}, preventing direct modification of their internal representations.
-In such privacy-aware environments, parameter tuning becomes infeasible, rendering conventional DGSS methods ineffective.
+The backbone is kept frozen in IP-protected, encrypted, or sandboxed deployments, while gradients w.r.t. the input are available during training.
+In the privacy-aware environments, parameter tuning becomes infeasible, rendering conventional DGSS methods ineffective.
 Inspired by the success of visual prompting in natural language and vision tasks \cite{jia2022visual}, recent efforts have explored steering model behavior by attaching learnable prompts to the input.
 However, most existing prompting strategies assume parameter accessibility and thus operate on internal model layers \cite{guo2024x,chen2024rsprompter}, which violates the privacy-aware constraint.